 Regular Working Capital

 This is defined as the least amount of capital required by a business to fund its day-to-day operations of a business.
-Examples include payment of salaries and wages and overhead expenses for processing of raw materials.
+Examples include payment of salaries and wages and overhead expenses for the processing of raw materials.

 Reserve Margin Working Capital

-Apart from day-today activities, a business may need some amount of capital for unforeseen circumstances.
+Apart from day-to-day activities, a business may need some amount of capital for unforeseen circumstances.
 Reserve Margin Working Capital is nothing but the amount of capital kept aside apart from the regular working capital.
-These pool of funds are kept separately for unforeseen circumstances such as strikes, natural calamities etc
+These pool of funds are kept separately for unforeseen circumstances such as strikes, natural calamities, etc

 Variable Working Capital

-This can be defined as the working capital invested for temporary period of time in the business.
+This can be defined as the working capital invested for a temporary period of time in the business.
 For this reason, it is also called as fluctuating working capital.
 Such a capital varies with respect to the change in the size of the business or changes in the assets of the business.